 - Buddhists do not believe in Creator God or the Supreme Being.

-- Buddhism follows the extensive and intensive religion, which has two main branches.
+- Buddhism follows an extensive and intensive religion, which has two main branches.

 - Buddhism lays emphasis on mindfulness and meditation.
 Many consider Buddhism to be a type of psychology rather than religion.